Zoning By-law Consultation

 Zoning By-law - Draft 2 Development (Summer 2023)

-As part of Draft 2 Zoning By-law development, an interim second draft was released for public and stakeholder consultation.
-This pre-release focused on fine-tuning (i.e. catching errors, missing definitions etc.) the document before Draft 2.0 is released for statutory consultation.
+As part of Draft 2 Zoning By-law development, a second draft was released for public and stakeholder consultation.
 This draft was developed addressing public and stakeholder feedback on draft 1.

 Zoning By-law - Draft 1 (Spring 2023)